01ski/inventor_py_project/README.md

 ### 4. Run the program
 There are two ways to run the program.
 Since you have copied the main.py file to the device, the program can run by itself without the need for a connection to mpremote.
-##### 1. Run the program without mpremote:
+#### 1. Run the program without mpremote:
     To run on its own the device just needs to be connected to the power.
     Because of the interference with mpremote, you first have to disconnect the device from mpremote.
-Enter `mpremote disconnect`, press Enter, then press Ctrl-X Hit the **Reset** button on the Inventor board --- TADAAA!
+Enter `mpremote disconnect`, press Enter, then press Ctrl-X.
+Hit the **Reset** button on the Inventor board --- TADAAA!

-##### 2. Run the program with mpremote:
+#### 2. Run the program with mpremote:
-    If you run the program via mpremote you'll see some interesting output containing temperature, humidity and air quality data Enter `mpremote run :main.py` or `mpremote run main.py` (the second will run the main.py from the PC filesystem, but since you copied the same file to the device it will make no difference)
+    If you run the program via mpremote you'll see some interesting output containing temperature, humidity and air quality data
+Enter `mpremote run :main.py` or `mpremote run main.py` (the second will run the *main.py* from the PC filesystem, but since you copied the same file to the device it will make no difference)

 Now you should see some output containing **air temperature, humidity and air pollution**

 ### 5. The program: explained
 The program has two modes:
-##### 1. First mode (default)
+#### 1. First mode (default)
 It displays on the LEDs the room temperature:

 |Colour   |Temperature |